On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients

 To explain how the functions $\Gamma_{\lambda,l}(\cdot,v_{1},v_{2})$ and $\Gamma_{\mu,m}(\cdot,v_{3},v_{4})$ arise, we need to recall the main features of the asymptotic expansions of $K$-finite matrix coefficients of tempered representations.
-If $\phi_{v,w}$ is such a matrix coefficient, then its asymptotic expansion relative to the minimal parabolic subgroup $P$ of $G$ can be thought of as a sum indexed by a countable collection
+If $\phi_{v,w}$ is such a matrix coefficient, then its restriction to a certain region of the subgroup $A$ of a minimal parabolic subgroup $P=MAN$ of $G$ admits an asymptotic expansion which can be thought of as a sum indexed by a countable collection

 The set $\mathcal{E}$ is a collection of complex-valued real-linear functionals on $\text{Lie}(A)$ depending on $(\pi,H)$ and not on the particular choice of $v,w\in H_{K}$.
 It is the set of \textbf{exponents} of $(\pi,H)$.
 The number $n$ is the rank of $G$ and $l_{0}$, too, depends on $(\pi,H)$ only.\\